-The modern solar industry was founded in 1974, following the original oil embargo of the previous year.
+The modern solar industry was founded in 1974, following an oil embargo.
 In the years that followed, energy in all its forms became a national priority.
 Commercial and residential solar systems were available on a limited regional basis, but public acceptance and adoption was slow at first.
-As interest in solar grewo, it soon became evident that there was a need for a single, national program that would allow manufacturers to test and rate the performance of their equipment.
-Such a program would also benefit consumers by providing minimum safety and durability standards, along with thermal performance ratings.
-To accomplish this, industry associations and a national consortium of U.S. state energy offices and regulatory bodies collaborated to found the Solar Rating & Certification Corporation (SRCC) as a non-profit in 1980.
-In November, 2014, SRCC became part of the International Code Council (ICC) Family of Companies.
-ICC develops the family of 15 I-Codes used by all 50 states in the U.S. as the basis of their building codes.
-ICC-SRCC is now a program of the ICC Evaluation Service (ICC-ES).
+Interest in solar grew, and it soon became evident that there was a need for a national program for the testing and rating of the products.
+Such a program would check compliance with minimum safety and durability requirements, and determine standardized performance ratings.

 To address this need, a national consortium of U.S. state energy offices, regulatory bodies and industry associations came together.
 They collaborated to found the Solar Rating & Certification Corporation (SRCC) as a non-profit organization in 1980.

 For many years, SRCC was housed within the Florida Solar Energy Center.
 While there, it expanded to certify concentrating collectors and eventually solar water heating systems.